ZweHtet991997/AIVibeCoding/public/ADMIN_DASHBOARD_CHATBOT_DOCUMENTATION.md

    - Click the "+ Create New Form" button
    - Use the drag-and-drop form builder interface
    - Add fields, configure validation, and set form properties
-   - Save your form as a draft
+   - Save your form
+   - The form will be saved as Draft.

 2. **Publish a Form**
    - Select the form you want to publish from the Forms table